Lynn Wyatt: Sakowitz stores

 In the early 1950s, Tobias was still at the helm, and opened a number of major stores, including a 254,000 square foot, Alfred Charles Flynn-designed flagship store at the northeast corner of Main and Dallas Streets in downtown Houston.
-Nine other stores followed in Texas, and eight others in Oklahoma and Arizona.
+More than a dozen other stores followed: full-line and junior department stores, as well as luxury boutiques, in Texas (Dallas, Amarillo, Midland), and further afield in the Tulsa, Phoenix and Cincinnati areas.

 In 1957, Tobias' son Bernard took over the chain.
 Eighteen years later, Bernard's son Robert took over, Lynn and Robert nominally ran the business together upon the death of their father in 1981, but Lynn claimed to be a mostly passive partner.

 Robert's reign was short-lived.
 In 1985, the company filed for bankruptcy protection.
 It took on an Australian construction company, L.J.
 Hooker as a partner.
 After the 1987 stock market crash, sales plummeted at the stores, and an Australian interest rate jump pushed Hooker into bankruptcy, too.
 Sakowitz, Inc. closed in 1990.

 In 1991, a family rift between the Wyatts and Sakowitzes over its disposition went to court.
 Lynn's children claimed Robert had pilfered the company assets, driving it out of business, but Robert countered that Lynn had been part of the business investment approval process.
 Their mother, Ann, sided with Robert, and was forced to give up a stipend provided by the business due to the lawsuit.
 The Sakowitzes won the suit, but a judge set it aside.
 After a federal injunction blocking the retrial, the families settled out of court.

 Robert Sakowitz continued as a business magnate, starting consultants Hazak Corp., in 1991, specializing in business strategies and marketing.
 He is the CEO In 1998, the downtown location was sold, and turned into The Main Garage, a 490-space parking garage.